buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     which port to listen on.
 If ``None`` (which is the default), it shares the port used for buildslave connections.

-`user` and `passwd`
+`user`
-    The user/passwd account information that the client program must use to connect.
-Defaults to ``change`` and ``changepw``.
-Do not use these defaults on a publicly exposed port!
+    The user account that the client program must use to connect.
+Defaults to ``change``

+`passwd`
+    The password for the connection - defaults to ``changepw``.
+Do not use this default on a publicly exposed port!

 `prefix`
     The prefix to be found and stripped from filenames delivered over the connection, defaulting to ``None``.
 Any filenames which do not start with this prefix will be removed.
 If all the filenames in a given Change are removed, the that whole Change will be dropped.
 This string should probably end with a directory separator.

     This is useful for changes coming from version control systems that represent branches as parent directories within the repository (like SVN